GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning

 \subsection{Validation Improvement as a Proxy}

-Unlike LLM fine-tuning, where detailed solutions are provided in training data, in RL settings, we only observe reward signals.
-This makes it difficult to estimate the utility of individual training problems directly.
+Unlike supervised fine-tuning, where training data provides detailed solutions, RL only exposes reward signals, making it difficult to directly estimate the utility of individual training problems.
 We therefore use \emph{validation improvement} as a proxy for problem utility: a training problem is useful if updating the policy on it improves performance on the validation set $\mathcal{P}_v$, which is more likely to transfer to the held-out test set.
 A direct approach would be to perform RL updates on each candidate problem and measure the resulting change on $\mathcal{P}_v$, but this is computationally prohibitive.